Identifying Bad Smells on a Car

 Here are some of the odors that can be emitted:

-• Foul smell: a foul smell can be a sign of a dirty cabin air filter that has not been replaced
+• Foul smell: a foul smell can be a sign of a dirty cabin air filter that has not been replaced.

-• Dirt smell: It is possible that if you drive on an unpaved road, dirt can enter the air vents, therefore emitting a dirt smell
+• Dirt smell: It is possible that if you drive on an unpaved road, dirt can enter the air vents, therefore emitting a dirt smell.

 Bad Clutch Smell

-• Unable or difficulty shifting gears
+• Inability or difficulty shifting gears.

-• RPM jumps when shifting gears
+• RPM jumps when shifting gears.

-• Burning metal smell
+• Burning metal smell.

-• Grinding noise when shifting
+• Grinding noise when shifting.

 The car smells like antifreeze outside.